devjwsong/dialogue-sentence-bert-pytorch/README.md

    sh exec_finetune.sh
    ```

    In addition, each argument is slightly different between the tasks to reproduce the results I posted.
-If you are interested, you can see the details, and change arguments in `exec_finetune.sh` file.
+If you are interested, you can see the details in the second post and change arguments in `exec_finetune.sh` file.

 <br/>